HaranArbel/TriviaAPI/README.md

 ### Frontend
 The `./frontend` directory contains a complete React frontend to consume the data from the Flask server.

+* Base URL: At present this app can only run locally and is not hosted as a base URL.
+The backened app is hosted at the default, http://127.0.0.1:5000, which is set as a proxy in the fronted configuration.
+* Authentication: This version of the application does not require authentication or API keys.

 ## Development Setup
 To start and run the app please do the following: